If you love nut based cakes then you’ll simply adore this Almond Pistachio Loaf Cake with its citrusy lemon scent.

 I stared at it in dismay wondering what to do!
 I truly thought that I might just have to bake it all over again to get some decent photos.
 But no worries, the cake was so moist I was actually able to piece it back together with no one being the wiser.
 But now you all know…lol!

 As you can see from the photo above, you can’t tell at all!

-Although pretty all on its own with the vibrantly green colors of pistachios, I served the loaf with sliced Greek black figs I picked up at the market and decorated it with some pretty edible orchids for a show stopping dessert.
+Although pretty all on its own with the vibrantly green colours of pistachios, I served the loaf with sliced Greek black figs. I picked them up at the market and decorated the loaf with some pretty edible orchids for a show stopping dessert.
 Just for you!